Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 bar(y)
 ```

 I don't recommend mixing S3 and S4.
-If you have code written using the S3 system you are probably better off sticking with S3 rather than trying to mix the two systems, but if you are writing code using S4 and need to include a little functionality from S3 classes, this is the way to do it.
+If you have code written using the S3 system you are probably better off sticking with S3 rather than trying to combine the two systems, but if you are writing code using S4 and need to include a little functionality from S3 classes, this is the way to do it.